QR5.5.3 Spin Spreads

 Figure 5.10.
 Light bends when a lift goes up

-Astronomers have long known that light bends when it passes a star.
-Photons have no mass for gravity to act on, but Einstein’s theory that matter changes space predicts it.
-He imagined a light shining in a lift that is going up, as shown in Figure 5.10.
+Astronomers have long known that light bends when it passes a star although photons have no mass for gravity to act on, but Einstein predicted this.
+He imagined a light shining in a lift going up, as shown in Figure 5.10.
 As the lift rises, the light curves relative to it, so if gravity equates to an acceleration, stars should bend light passing by, and they do.
+Light passing a star bends because from its perspective, it is going in a straight line, just as light in the lift is.
+Stars then don’t pull light but change space to make it bend.

-This model also predicts that a star will bend light by changing the space around it, as the gravity gradient can cause refraction (3.6.2).
-Light bends when it enters water because it spreads more slowly in it, as slowing down one side of a spreading wave skews it that way.
-Water then bends light by being a denser medium not by exerting a force.
+This model also expects a star to bend light, because its gravity gradient will cause refraction (3.6.2).
+Light refracts when it enters a denser medium like water because it spreads more slowly in it, as slowing down one side of a wave skews it that way.
+Water then bends light because it is a denser medium, not by exerting a force.

 Next